20 Anki Add-ons/Plugins

 Quite a nice little add-on, especially if you like seeing your stats grow as you progress.
 For me this is a must have, along with More Overview Stats 2.

-Essentially the same add but with even More Overview Stats!
-It adds more stats to the overview page.
-It tells you how many mature and learning cards you have, as well as suspended cards.
+Essentially the same as the plugin before but with even More Overview Stats!
+It adds more stats to the overview page and tells you how many mature and learning cards you have, as well as suspended cards.

 If you are studying an Asian language then the chances of you struggling to read small font sizes are going to be high.